Dating Advice

 You need to pay attention to the right things from the beginning.

-These are not tricks.
+These are not tricks but observations.

 And the information has always been there.